gaelyk/gradle-gaelyk-plugin/README.md

 The plugin JAR needs to be defined in the classpath of your build script.
 It is directly available on [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.gradle.api.plugins%22%20AND%20a%3A%22gradle-gaelyk-plugin%22).
 Alternatively, you can download it from GitHub and deploy it to your local repository.
-You'll also have to assign the base directory of your web application (`war` by default).
 The following code snippet shows an example on how to retrieve it from Maven Central:

     buildscript {